arneboockmeyer/docker-network-simulator/README.md

 event1:
     dependOn: <list-of-events>
     seconds: <amount-of-seconds>
-    command: <some-command>
+    commands:
+      - command1
+      - command2
+      - ....
     do:
         <map of actions>
 ```

 The first three keys describes when the `do`-block should be executed.
 The order of these conditions is as shown above.
-This means for example that after the events this event1 dependsOn have returned, the program waited a few seconds and the command has succesfully been executed the do-part of this event will be executed.
+This means for example that after the events this event1 dependsOn have returned, the program waited a few seconds and the commands have succesfully been executed the do-part of this event will be executed.

 #### dependOn
 `dependOn` takes a list of other events (identified with their keys).